Alya Sometimes Hides Her Feelings in Russian: Student Council

 She is a maid of Yuki, who is naturally silent and expressionless.
 She is a Student Council General Affairs Officer.
-She was previously a maid of Masachika, but after Masachika relinquished his position as the heir of the Suou household, she became a follower of his younger sister, Yuki, when Yuki was chosen to become the heiress of the Suou household due to Masachika's decision to give up that role.
+She was formerly a maid for Masachika, but after Masachika relinquished his position as the heir of the Suou household, she became a follower of his younger sister, Yuki, when Yuki was chosen to become the heiress of the Suou household due to Masachika's decision to give up that role.

 She is a masochist and respectfully loves Masachika and Yuki.
 Moreover, she is sweet and cares for others a lot.

 She keeps a low profile at school.
 When she speaks on stage during the End of Year Service, most schoolmates do not know who she is, and are surprised by her beauty.

 She is running for Vice-President as Yuki's running mate.